 If you notice water leaking from your water pressure regulator, it may be time for a replacement.
 It's essential to address this problem as soon as possible because faulty water pressure regulator symptoms can lead to costly water damage.

 Is water leaking from the handles on your faucet, even when the faucet is turned off?

-It is possible to fix this, but it’s going to result in a lot of wasted water and over time the faucet’s only going to wear out again.
-Not to mention when you turn on the water the water will simply spew out at an alarming rate rather than at a much easier and more controllable flow.
+It is possible to fix this, but it’s going to result in a lot of wasted water, and over time, the faucet’s only going to wear out again.
+Not to mention when you turn on the water, it will simply spew out at an alarming rate rather than at a much easier and more controllable flow.

 High Water Pressure Damaging Your Water Heater & Appliances